GitKageHub/EDMCAutoHonk/README.md

 # AutoHonk EDMC Plugin

-An Elite Dangerous Market Connector (EDMC) plugin that automatically triggers your Discovery Scanner ("honks") when you enter a new system.
+An Elite Dangerous Market Connector (EDMC) plugin that automatically triggers your Primary Fire key (which is also your Discovery Scanner) when you enter a new system.

 ## Features

+- **Auto-detects your Primary Fire key** from Elite Dangerous bindings files
 - Automatically detects when you enter a new system via FSD jump
-- Configurable key binding to match your in-game Discovery Scanner hotkey
+- Uses your actual Primary Fire key binding from the game
 - Adjustable delay before triggering the honk
 - Configurable key hold duration
 - Cross-platform support (Windows, macOS, Linux)
+- Manual key override option
 - Easy enable/disable toggle

 ## Installation